 Gluten Is In A Wide Range of Supermarket Foods

-It’s important to know gluten is a common protein found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale, which is a cross between wheat and rye.
+Gluten is a common food ingredient.
+This protein is found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale, which is a cross between wheat and rye.

-You will also find gluten in a range of processed foods such as bread, pasta, breakfast cereals, desserts, biscuits, and microwave meals.
+You will also find gluten in a range of processed foods such as bread, pasta, breakfast cereals, desserts, biscuits, sauces, and microwave meals.